-While it can be nice to meet so many other travelers in Southeast Asia, sometimes you just want to get away from everyone else.
-After a week of being around people in various tours, I was eager to do something just by myself.
+While it can be fun to meet so many other travelers in Southeast Asia, sometimes you just want to get away from everyone else.
+After a week of being around people constantly on several tours, I was eager to do something just by myself.

 I made just a quick stop at the morning market for some fruit and snacks, then headed north towards Muang Sing.

 The narrow road first scribbles its way towards the border with China, tracing a river valley that’s surrounded by forests and a few rubber tree plantations.
 It then veers off into Nam Ha National Park, moving past pokey karst mountains and some lone rural villages.